Tübingen. Day Trip Back To The Middle Ages

 I had to admire his spirit.
 And shake his hand as Deutsche Bank showed up at the end of the road.
 He wished a heartfelt ‘enjoy Tübingen!’ as he turned his bicycle around and leisurely pedalled down the street to where his business was before I forestalled his time.
 That time, which is the same for everyone.
 What matters is what we do with it.
 I will remember this.

 The clerk at the bank confirms what I expected to hear.
-Boris Johnson’s visit to meet Angela Merkel today and the fiasco that is Brexit has made the exchange rate collapse.
+Boris Johnson’s visit to meet Angela Merkel today and Brexit’s fiasco has made the exchange rate collapse.
 The mighty British Pound has a crap value, and I decide the Euros in my wallet are enough to take me to Italy.

 I am digressing a little, but my intuition would prove right in a few days.
 Italy is in political turmoil right as I get there.
 So, what do they do?
 Replace the old government … to the same one!